So Just How Big IS the Car Restoration Industry?

 So much for the youth market, I thought, but what about the restoration market?
 I asked Peter for some definitive numbers on what people like you and me spend on restoration parts and supplies each year.
 He was ready with the numbers, much to my surprise and delight.
 The bottom line for that segment is $1.9 billion.

-The point I'm making here is that we who derive some income from restoration hobbyists are in this for the love of the subject, not to get rich.
+The point we're making here is that those of us who derive some income from restoration hobbyists are in this for the love of the subject, not to get rich.
 Although we'd all love to do so, but it's not likely to happen unless we start catering to the compact-tuners and under-the-car neon light trade.
 No way.
 We'd rather have fun and maybe make enough along the way to help us to continue restoring our cars.